-6. System strength locational factor
+6.6.1.
+System strength locational factor

-6.1.
+6.1.6.1.1.
 Purpose of SSLF

-The SSLF is a factor that applies to a 4.6.6 Connection Point, which must be calculated by Connecting NSPs after they receive a connection enquiry from an Applicant65.
+The SSLF is a factor that applies to a 4.6.6 Connection Point, which must be calculated by Connecting NSPs after they receive a connection enquiry from an Applicant in accordance with the methodology set out in section 6.1.4 subject to the circumstances described in section 6.1.3 69.